ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/form-reducers.html.md

 ## Get the fields matching this event

 Each event that happens from a user interacting with some UI control has that control as part of the event.
-These can be accessed via the `.current` property on the event.
+These can be accessed via the `.target` property on the event.

-For a `blur` event on an `<input>`, the `.current` property will refer to the input’s DOM element.
+For a `blur` event on an `<input>`, the `.target` property will refer to the input’s DOM element.
 This is an instance of [`HTMLInputElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement), which includes convenient properties like reading the current `.value`.

-For a `submit` event on a `<form>`, the `.current` property will refer to the form’s DOM element.
+For a `submit` event on a `<form>`, the `.target` property will refer to the form’s DOM element.
 This is an instance of [`HTMLFormElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement).

 Here’s an example form written in React demonstrating reading from the event: